gravitational/teleport-plugins/charts/access/msteams/README.md

 As the MsTeams setup requires to download the plugin locally to generate assets to load in MsTeams, you must follow [the MsTeams access request guide](https://goteleport.com/docs/access-controls/access-request-plugins/ssh-approval-msteams/).
-When generating the identity file, choose the "proxy" solution that generates a single file `auth.pem`.
+When generating the identity file, choose the "Connect to the Proxy Service" tab that generates a single file `auth.pem`.

 Once the guide in finished, you should have a working `teleport-msteams.toml` configuration file.